Contact Lens Startup Hubble Sold Lenses With a Fake Prescription From a Made-up Doctor - Slashdot

 Why ( or even is) it required by law that glasses / lenses only be sold to those who are prescribed them by a Eye DR?
 What if I just want 10 pairs of different magnification to demo in my science class?
 I don't see where there should be some kind of problem with getting them even if you don't have a prescription.
 I suppose their could be a down side of mistyping a prescription but I'm not sure how you would fix that unless you called every DR and verified the persecution , which sounds expensive.

-Made up Doctor (Score:2, Insightful)
+Made up Doctor (Score:4, Insightful)

 Contact and eyeglass prescriptions aren't routinely verified like drugs are.
 Usually only in the case that something looks inaccurate on the prescription.
 The point of the prescription is to keep ophthalmologists in business when you come in for your yearly checkup.